AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/domain-management.md

 ---
-description: Domain Management - [!DNL Marketo Measure] - Product Documentation
+description: Domain Management - [!DNL Marketo Measure]
 title: Domain Management
 exl-id: 4db287a0-0267-463c-a359-266b41f15c59
 feature: Integration, Tracking
 ---
 # Domain Management {#domain-management}

-For IMS-enabled tenants running [!DNL Marketo Measure] in the Experience Cloud Interface, [!DNL Marketo Measure] provides an interface that allows users to manage their own list of domains. [!DNL Marketo Measure] users must first verify any domains they wish to track in the [Adobe Admin Console](https://adminconsole.adobe.com/).
+For IMS-enabled tenants running [!DNL Marketo Measure] in the Experience Cloud Interface, [!DNL Marketo Measure] provides an interface that allows users to manage their own list of domains. [!DNL Marketo Measure] users must first verify any domains that they wish to track in the [Adobe Admin Console](https://adminconsole.adobe.com/).
 Once domains are verified in the Admin Console, users can manage if [!DNL Marketo Measure] uses these domains for tracking website traffic.

 ## Adding Domains in Admin Console {#adding-domains-in-admin-console}

 IMS users with access to the Adobe Admin Console can add and validate domains that they own.
-Domain validation involves adding a DNS record for each domain and subsequently allowing the Admin Console to verify that record.
+Domain validation involves adding a DNS record for each domain and then allowing the Admin Console to verify that record.

    ![](assets/domain-management-1.png)